Schuylkill Highlands Conservation Landscape

 - The largest unbroken forest between Washington D.C. and New York City (12,930 acres)

-- 660 miles of Exceptional Value and High Quality streams
+- 725 miles of exceptional value and high-quality streams

 - High concentration of cultural sites

-The Schuylkill Highlands Conservation Landscape is hoping to protect what is special in this region by saving high-quality lands and connecting people and communities through a network of trails and gateway communities.
+The Schuylkill Highlands Conservation Landscape is hoping to protect what is special in this region by saving high-quality lands and connecting people and communities through a network of trails and gateway communities to outdoor recreation opportunities.

 Goals of the Schuylkill Highlands